Frequently Asked Questions

-The Exploratory Program is an initiative of the Academic Advising & Retention Center (AARC) created to lead Exploratory students on a path to self discovery.
+The Exploratory Program is an initiative of the Academic Advising & Retention Center (AARC) created to lead Exploratory/Undeclared students on a path to self discovery.
 Students will explore the wide array of majors that WKU has to offer.
 The Exploratory Program will empower students to make well informed decisions regarding their major and career options.
 Students who utilize the Exploratory Program will build a foundation of success in order to persist to graduation.

 Students participating in the Exploratory Program will: